ePages-de/restdocs-api-spec/README.md

 scope-name: A description
 ```

-## Generate an HTML-based API reference
+## Generate an HTML-based API reference from OpenAPI

 We can use [redoc](https://github.com/Rebilly/ReDoc) to generate an HTML API reference from our OpenAPI specification.